hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `id` - The ID of the App Service.

+* `default_site_hostname` - The Default Hostname associated with the App Service - such as `mysite.azurewebsites.net`

 ## Import

 App Services can be imported using the `resource id`, e.g.